kean/articles/2020-11-29-formatted-strings.markdown

 Most HTML tags (and all tags we are interested in) are valid XML.
 Do we need the entire power of WebKit to parse a few basic XML tags?
 No.

-I created a repo, called [Formatting](https://github.com/kean/Formatting), where I use basic [XMLParser](https://developer.apple.com/documentation/foundation/xmlparser) to parse tags and apply respective text attributes.
+I created a repo, called [Formatting](https://github.com/kean/Formatting), where I use basic [XMLParser](https://developer.apple.com/documentation/foundation/xmlparser) to parse tags and apply text attributes.
 The entire solution takes less than 100 slocs.
 Here is a usage example:

 ```swift
 let input = "M1 delivers up to <b>2.8x faster</b> processing performance